HolyBlackCat/cpp-tutorials/language/02_basic/18_structures.md

 ### References as members

 References can serve as struct *members* too, but they share all the same problems as const members (making the entire struct non-assignable).
 They are best avoided.
-There are better alternatives ("pointers"), which will be explained later.
+There are better alternatives, which will be explained later.